tradle/react-native-touch-id/README.md

   _pressHandler() {
     LocalAuth.authenticate({
         reason: 'this is a secure area, please authenticate yourself',
-        falbackToPasscode: true,    // fallback to passcode on cancel
+        fallbackToPasscode: true,    // fallback to passcode on cancel
         suppressEnterPassword: true // disallow Enter Password fallback })
       .then(success => {